-The charged student, student organization, and in specific cases, complainant (unless the conduct violation is under the jurisdiction of Title IX of the Education Amendments of 1972) may be accompanied by an advisor of their choice and expense throughout the Student Conduct Process with the following guidelines:
+The charged student, student organization, and in specific cases, complainant (unless the conduct violation is under the jurisdiction of Title IX of the Education Amendments of 1972Policy 0-004) may be accompanied by an advisor of their choice and expense throughout the Student Conduct Process with the following guidelines:

-1. The advisor cannot have a potential conflict of interest between the University and/or the case or create an unreasonable conflict with the fair administration of the Student Conduct Process.
-For example, the advisor cannot serve in any other role, including as a witness, an investigator, decider of fact, hearing officer, member of a committee or panel convened to hear or decide the

-- charge or any appeal. - 2.
-The advisor may be present to advise the student and may participate in all aspects of the proceeding but shall not testify for the student.
-If the advisor is an advocate or legal representative, they must adhere to the same guidelines as any other advisor. - 3.
+- 1. The advisor cannot have a potential conflict of interest between the University and/or the case or create an unreasonable conflict with the fair administration of the Student Conduct Process.
+For example, the advisor cannot serve in any other role, including as a witness, an investigator, decider of fact, hearing officer, member of a committee or panel convened to hear or decide the charge or any appeal. - 2.
+The advisor may be present to advise the student and may participate in all aspects of the proceeding but shall not testify for the student. not speak on behalf of, present the case for, serve as a witness, or otherwise participate directly in the Student Conduct Process.
+If the advisor is an attorney an advocate or legal representative, they must adhere to the same guidelines as any otheradvisor. - 3.
 It is the student, student organization, and complainant's responsibility to make appropriate arrangements for their advisor to accompany them throughout the Student Conduct Process.
 The conduct process will not be delayed due to scheduling conflicts of the chosen advisor. - 4.
 The advisor may be dismissed from the Student Conduct Process for failure to adhere to the parameters of their role.
 This dismissal will not affect the process and all proceedings will continue.

-In cases under the jurisdiction of Title IX of the Education Amendments of 1972,, the charged student, student organization, and complainant may be accompanied by an advisor of their choice throughout the Student Conduct Process.
+In cases under the jurisdiction of Title IX of the Education Amendments of 1972, Policy 0.004, the charged student, student organization, and complainant may be accompanied by an advisor of their choice throughout the Student Conduct Process.
 The following pertains to the role of the advisor in these specific cases.